JohnPostlethwait/fixme/comment_specification.md

 <!-- HACK: .-->
 #{ TODO (Jimmbo): Have a party. #}
 // XXX:
+some code; // NOTE: That's some code. let foo = "bar"; /* NOTE: A multi-line note.
+*/
+/*
+NOTE: The leading whitespace will be stripped

+But not the stuff above here.

+*/
 ```

 The following are examples of invalid annotations: